Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 • 1) self-disclosure must be sincere, otherwise contact with the client will be lost;

-• 2) self-disclosure should not be abused, it should occur only under the control of a professional personal position, otherwise the consultation cannot be called professional consultation;
+• 2) self-disclosure cannot be abused, it must occur only under the control of a professional personal position, otherwise the consultation cannot be called professional consultation;

-• 3) self-disclosure must be timely and consistent with the goals of the consultant, self-disclosure must not be unnecessarily delayed;
+• 3) self-disclosure must be timely and consistent with the consultant’s goals; self-disclosure must not be unnecessarily delayed;

-• 4) self-disclosure cannot be used at the beginning of the consultation, it is used in the later stages of the consultation if there is a good consultation contact.
+• 4) self-disclosure cannot be used at the beginning of consultation, it is used in the later stages of consultation if there is a good consultation contact.

 • 14.
-Structuring counseling - this is the organization of the relationship of the consultant with the client, the allocation of individual stages of counseling, evaluation of their results, providing the client with information about the process of counseling, summarizing.
+Structuring counseling is the organization of the relationship between the consultant and the client, highlighting individual stages of counseling, evaluating their results, providing the client with information about the counseling process, and summarizing.

-Structuring takes place throughout the consultation, step by step.
+Structuring occurs throughout the consultation, step by step.
 Each new stage of consultation begins with an assessment of what has already been achieved.
-At the same time, it is important for the client to participate in planning the counseling process.
+It is important for the client to participate in planning the counseling process.

-Structuring is also important because it ensures that the client is aware of what happened during the consultation and, accordingly, increases its effectiveness.
+Structuring is also important because it ensures that the client understands what happened during the consultation and, accordingly, increases its effectiveness.

 • See: Aleshina Yu.
 E. Individual and family psychological counseling

-What is Psychological Self Help?
-Self-help is the ability and ability to be in reality without compromising the vision of ourselves and the vision of the world in which we live.
-It includes those structural abilities that in turn define us as a person.
-Today on the website of the psychological help site we will describe those structural abilities that can be developed in oneself.
+What is psychological self-help?
+Self-help is the skill and ability to be in reality without compromising the vision of ourselves and the vision of the world in which we live.
+It includes those structural abilities that in turn define us as individuals.
+Today on the psychological help website we will describe those structural abilities that you can develop in yourself

-Imagine that you should disappear any minute.
-Here you know that you will not be.
-And that's it - you won't have time to write wills ...
-Everything, this should happen now.
+Imagine that you have to disappear any minute.
+Now you know that you won’t be there.
+And that’s it - you won’t have time to write wills...
+That’s it, this should happen now.
 You just disappear.
-You were-were-were, and then bam and you are gone.
+You were, were, were, and then bam and you are gone.
 Moreover, you will disappear as if you never existed.

 What are you living for now?
-If the meaning of life cannot simply be borrowed from others, then perhaps there are methods that indicate the direction for finding, or rather, taking responsibility for choosing one's own, individual meaning of life?
-On the psychological help website, we have given below a psychological technique that will help you get to know your motives and values better.
+If the meaning of life cannot simply be borrowed from others, then perhaps there are techniques that indicate the direction for finding, or rather, taking responsibility for choosing your own, individual meaning in life?
+On the psychological help website, we have given below a psychological technique that will help you better know your motives and values.
 Maybe

 Welcome everyone!
-Today we decided to publish an article on how to manage your emotions on your own.
-We hope that this article will help you learn to be in harmony with yourself.
-Instructions for psychological technology.
+Today we decided to publish an article about how to manage your emotions yourself.
+We really hope that this article will help you learn to be in harmony with yourself.
+Instructions for psychological techniques.
 Step 1.
-You need to learn to recognize an inadequate response!
-You notice that your reaction in this or that situation, on sensible reflection, is somewhat inadequate.
+You need to learn to recognize an inappropriate reaction!
+You notice that your reaction in a given situation, based on common sense, is somewhat inadequate.

-Today on the site of psychological help, we decided to present you with a psychological technique that will help you to remove the most difficult - unconscious chronic muscle clamps on your own.
-It is important for you to just follow the instructions clearly, and you will understand everything in the process.
-It should be practiced while lying in bed - when, it would seem, our body is already so relaxed.
-Seemingly!
+Today on the psychological help website we decided to present you with a psychological technique that will help you independently remove the most difficult - unconscious chronic muscle tension.
+It is important for you to simply follow the instructions clearly, and you will understand everything in the process.
+It needs to be practiced while lying in bed - when, it would seem, our body is already relaxed.
+It would seem that!
 When you

 Have you ever made promises to yourself?
-Have you tried to set yourself up for something in order to achieve your goal?
-We are convinced that yes, you tried to persuade yourself or agreed with yourself and more than once gave yourself a promise to do something or not to do something.
-Some of you did it.
-And it's great!
-But, after all, someone does not succeed!
-And this article on
+Have you tried to set yourself up for something to achieve your goal?
+We are convinced that yes, you tried to persuade yourself or negotiated with yourself and more than once promised yourself to do something or not to do something.
+Some of you succeeded.
+And that's great!
+But, after all, someone doesn’t succeed!
+And this article is on

 ASTRAKHAN STATE UNIVERSITY